Back to All Events

 • Center for Rural Livelihoods 80574 Hazelton Road Cottage Grove United States (map)

-Because we are earth.
-We are shaped by our choices, becoming vessels that can hold our deepest prayers.
+We are earth and this craft reminds us that we too are shaped by our choices, becoming vessels that can hold our deepest prayers.
 Clay is a powerful medium for intuitive exploration of the soul, because it grounds us to the material world as we face the transformative fires of life.

 Shaping Earth and Fire immersion is a devotional week of wild embodiment, creative exploration through clay, and community ritual.